Sepsis is a medical emergency.

-The Surviving Sepsis Campaign promulgates guidelines for the management of severe sepsis and septic shock, and the current iteration dates from 2012 (9); the next update should be complete and ready for dissemination in 2016.
+The Surviving Sepsis Campaign promotes guidelines (updated in 2016) for the management of severe sepsis and septic shock (10).
 However, compliance with international guidelines for the management of sepsis remains low even in countries where the guidelines have been embraced (7;8).

 - Assess for airway patency and administer oxygen

 - Obtain IV access, blood cultures and baseline blood tests (including lactate)

 - Other diagnostic samples if they will not delay antibiotic treatment (e.g. sputum, urine, pus)

 - Prescribe and administer antibiotics (should be administered in first hour)